EarthByte/MPM_Lachlan_Laterite/README.md

-# NSW_MPM
-Prospectivity mapping of Ni-Co laterites in NSW
+# Prospectivity mapping of Ni-Co laterites in the Lachlan Orogen